dartmouth-cs52-20X/lab1-landingpage-jaismith/README.md

 # Scanner CLI Landing Page

 This site is a clone of [surge.sh](https://surge.sh).
 I copied the basic stylistic elements, as well as fonts and colors, and generalized it for use with my own content.
-This demo site is about a timetable scanner CLI I worked on in freshman year, which felt appropriate since the actual surge site is advertising a CLI as well!
+This demo site is about a timetable scanner CLI I made freshman year, which felt appropriate since the actual surge site is advertising a CLI as well!

 [GitHub Pages](https://dartmouth-cs52-20x.github.io/lab1-landingpage-jaismith/index.html)